 Hybrid cars carry some of the most cutting-edge technology on the automotive market today.
-There’s a good reason hybrid powertrains made their ways into this decade’s hypercars, like the Ferrari LaFerrari, McLaren P1, and the Porsche 918 Spyder, and the Ferarri SF90 Stradale.
+There’s a good reason hybrid powertrains made their way into hypercars released in the 2010s, like the Ferrari LaFerrari, McLaren P1, Porsche 918 Spyder, and the Ferarri SF90 Stradale.

 Cutting-edge tech comes with cutting-edge complications though, and we often get questions about how the different driving modes available in today’s hybrid cars: What do they mean?
 And how do they work?

 We’re here to explain that now.
 Let’s break it down into the three main types: